ghc/ghc/docs/users_guide/glasgow_exts.rst

    -  ``[p| ... |]``, where the "..." is a pattern; the quotation has
       type ``Quote m => m Pat``.

+   The ``Quote`` type class is the minimal interface necessary to implement the desugaring of quotations.
+The ``Q`` monad is an instance of ``Quote`` but contains many more operations which are not needed for defining quotations.

    See :ref:`pts-where` for using partial type signatures in quotations.

 -  Splices can be nested inside quotation brackets.
 For example the fragment